pcarrier/blog/posts/slimbladepro.md

 - Click on the top buttons to go backward and forward in browsers;
 - Hold the top-right button and move the ball around to scroll in all directions (horizontal + vertical).

-Only the last point is missing from their solution, KensingtonWorks.
-Unfortunately, it's entirely broken in Sequoia, so I'm stuck with the default behaviour.
-Might try to build my own Mac software at some point.
+Only the last point is missing from their solution, KensingtonWorks. ~~Unfortunately, it's entirely broken in Sequoia, so I'm stuck with the default behaviour.
+Might try to build my own Mac software at some point.~~ **Update:** [Found what I wanted!](/posts/slimbladepro2/)

 That being said, those are only wants, not needs, and the SlimBlade Pro has already replaced the [Logitech MX Ergo](https://www.logitech.com/products/mice/mx-ergo-wireless-trackball-mouse.html) as my input device of choice.